 Exercises that work on improving the strength, endurance and if needed, the flexibility of your neck is key for the long-term recovery of neck pain.
 This study found that shoulder blade and neck-specific exercises are helpful in treating chronic neck pain.

-This should be commenced as early as pain allows, and includes exercises that work the muscles of the neck themselves, as well as the surrounding supporting muscular in the upper back and shoulder.
+This should be commenced as early as pain allows and includes exercises that work the muscles of the neck themselves, as well as the surrounding supporting musculature in the upper back and shoulder.

 For optimal results, these should be completed 2x per week, ideally 3-4x per week for a period of 6-8 weeks at least.
 It is important that these exercises are challenging for you, which usually means working to a 7-8 out of 10 intensity.
 This ensures that your muscles are being given an adequate stimulus to adapt and become stronger!

 This is essentially an extension of the second phase.
 In this phase, you’ll work closely with your physiotherapist to create a treatment plan that implements healthy habits for your neck.
 This can include things like finding a form of exercise that you enjoy and can stick with, maintaining an optimal desk setup at work, reducing poor posture and discussing good manual handling and lifting techniques.

 A popular form of exercise used for the treatment of neck pain is Pilates.
 At Thrive Physio Plus, we offer Physio-supervised exercise sessions which are perfect for rehabilitating and preventing future neck pain and include pilates exercises using reformers and other equipment.
 These sessions ensure a smooth transition from being in pain in the early stages to ensuring you’re doing all that you can to prevent your neck pain from returning.

 If Pilates or supervised sessions aren’t appealing to you, working with your Physiotherapist to create a home program or gym-based program will also be beneficial.

 You can read our top 5 tips and favourite exercise for neck and back pain here.